Isaiah38/alx-pre_course/README.md

 #This file is mandatory in all ALX School projectst

 My first readme
-I have done the update
+I have done the updates